If you want to teach English in China but don’t know where to start, this blog is for you.

 Don’t have a degree?
 You can technically teach in China without a degree by doing an internship.

-However, I won’t be covering internships in this blog as they’re different to proper teaching positions.
+I won’t be covering internships in this blog, however, as they’re different to actual teaching positions.

 Step 2 – Complete a TEFL course